|On this page…|

 To specify that a block, such as the Derivative block, is continuous, enter [0, 0] or 0 in the Sample time field of the block dialog.

-While you can explicitly set a block to be fixed in minor step, more typically Simulink sets this condition as either an inherited sample time or as an alteration to a user specification of 0 (continuous).
+While you can explicitly set a block to be fixed-in-minor-step, more typically Simulink sets this condition as either an inherited sample time or as an alteration to a user specification of 0 (continuous).
 This setting is equivalent to, and therefore converted to, the fastest discrete rate when you use a fixed-step solver.
-The fixed in minor step sample time is also known as the zero-order hold sample time.

 If a block sample time is set to [–1, 0] or –1, the sample time is inherited and Simulink determines the best sample time for the block based on the block context within the model.
 Simulink performs this task during the compilation stage; the original inherited setting never appears in a compiled model.
 Therefore, you never see inherited ([–1, 0]) in the Sample Time Legend.
 (See View Sample Time Information.)